Uniform Bounds for Scheduling with Job Size Estimates: Description of Main Results

+Intuitively, the key properties of SRPT-B that allow us to prove \cref{thm:srpt-b_result} are: \begin{itemize} \item The rank function is equal to $z-a$ for $a \le z$.
+This ensures that if $z = s$, our policy assigns jobs the same rank as SRPT. \item No job receives more than $2r$ service with rank $\le r$, for any rank $r < z$.
+Jobs with poor estimates consequently don't cause long delays to low-rank jobs.
+The SRPT-E policy does not have the same guarantee, resulting in the poor response times in \cref{thm:srpt-e_result}. \item A job's rank never grows larger than $z$, its initial rank.
+Without this cap on the rank the approximation ratio could be arbitrarily poor when $\beta < 1/2$, as we explain in \cref{rmk:bounce_limit, sec:SRPT-B-without-cap}. \end{itemize}

 Finally, we consider PSJF-E, which we bound relative to PSJF.
 We prove PSJF-E is consistent relative to PSJF, achieving a mean response time ratio of~$\alpha/\beta$.
 While this is a weaker consistency result than that of SRPT-B, PSJF often performs within a few percent of SRPT in practice, making the result nearly as strong.
-In the worst case, PSJF's mean response time is within a factor of~$1.5$ of SRPT's \citep{wierman_nearly_2005}, so PSJF-E is within a factor of $1.5 \alpha/\beta$ of optimal.
-This is a stronger graceful-degradation bound than we obtained for SRPT-B.
+In the worst case, PSJF's mean response time is within a factor of~$1.5$ of SRPT's \cite{wierman_nearly_2005}, so PSJF-E is within a factor of $1.5 \alpha/\beta$ of optimal.\footnote{ We are not aware of any tight examples in which $\E{T_\psjf} = 1.5 \E{T_\srpt}$.
+The largest mean response time ratio between PSJF and SRPT that we are aware of is approximately~$1.125$, which occurs when $S$ has a Pareto distribution with shape parameter~$1.5$ and $\rho$ is nearly~$1$.
+A tighter bound on the approximation ratio of PSJF would strengthen our bound on the approximation ratio on PSJF-E.} This is a stronger graceful-degradation bound than we obtained for SRPT-B.

-\begin{restatable*:theorem}[Performance of PSJF-E] Consider the M/G/1 with $(\beta, \alpha)$-bounded size estimates. \begin{enumerate:theorem} \item The mean response time of PSJF-E is bounded above by
+\begin{restatable*:theorem}[Performance of PSJF-E] Consider the M/G/1 with $(\beta, \alpha)$-bounded size estimates. \begin{enumerate}[(a)] \item The mean response time of PSJF-E is bounded above by